Paperspace/paperspace-node/scripts.md

 If the script's `runOnce` property is set to true the script will only be run by powershell during the first *full boot* of the machine.
 On Windows the first full boot occurs only after an initial reboot to configure device drivers and initialize the machine name.
 The on the first *full boot* the paperspace infrastructure records whether the script was retrieved or not, and will not allow the script to be retrieved again if the `runOnce` property was set.

 On a Windows machine the script is downloaded to `C:\Windows\Temp\ps_script.ps1` and its output is logged to `C:\Windows\Temp\ps_script.log` after completion of the script.
 Be careful about including sensitive information in the script or its output, as these files are not automatically cleaned up.
 If you need to clean up these files you can schedule a Windows task to do so.
-(In the future we plan to make powershell script logging optional to enhance security.)
+(In the future we may make script logging optional to enhance security.)

 To examine the contents of an assigned script from within the Windows virtual machine execute the following command from a `powershell` prompt: